"Your plan is perfect. Who would look for a murderer in prison?"

 When the German money dried up, Wallace turned to America, hoping to find the same success in Hollywood.
 He signed on with RKO, where he famously helped Merian C. Cooper flesh out a certain "gorilla movie".
 Maybe you've heard of it?
 Alas, barely three months into his contract, Wallace tragically died in February, 1932, due to sudden and acute complications from an undiagnosed case of diabetes, bringing a premature end to his writing and filmmaking career.
 But this is not the end of our tale.
 No. This is just the beginning.
 (Well, more like the middle.)
 For it seems the Germans weren't quite done with the author yet.

-At the dawn of the 1950s there was a sudden resurgence in popularity for these kinds of seedy crime thrillers and two-fisted adventure comics in Europe, especially in Italy and West Germany.
+At the dawn of the 1950s there was a sudden resurgence in popularity for these kinds of seedy crime thrillers and two-fisted adventure pulps in Europe, especially in Italy and West Germany.
 And while the Italians had their gialli (yellow) paperbacks, the Germans had the taschenkrimis -- "pocket-sized crime novels".
 With their theaters also flooded with American films in the same vein, the distributors of the Frankfurt based Constantin Film decided to try and do something similar domestically.
 Looking to cash in on these pulp influences, they sent out feelers to several studios, hoping to get someone interested in adapting the westerns of Karl May, the espionage tales of Jerry Cotten, or the criminal capers of Edgar Wallace but found no takers until the Dutch-based Rialto films agreed to take a gamble with them.

 Remember, filmmaking in post-war Germany still hadn't really found its legs yet or established any kind of signature identity like it had in the heyday of Fritz Lang and Paul Wegener.
 But that was about to change when this risky endeavor quickly paid off with Der Frosch mit der Maske (1959), based on Wallace's The Fellowship of the Frog, where a masked super-criminal and his gang of thugs terrorize and loot London while staying one step ahead of Scotland Yard.
 And it proved so successful it quickly spawned a franchise that earned its own genre -- the kriminalfilm or krimi for short.